yegor256/blog/_posts/2016/may/2016-05-03-test-methods-must-share-nothing.md

 [`VerboseListTest`](https://github.com/yegor256/takes/blob/0.32.7/src/test/java/org/takes/misc/VerboseListTest.java),
 which are using `MSG`.
 Thus, we will have 14 occurrences of `"something"`, right?
-Yes, that's right and that's most likely why one of authors of this test case introduced the constant &mdash; to get rid of duplication.
+Yes, that's right and that's most likely why one of authors of this test case introduced the constant&mdash;to get rid of duplication.
 BTW, [@Happy-Neko](https://github.com/Happy-Neko) did that in pull request [#513](https://github.com/yegor256/takes/pull/513), [`@carlosmiranda`](https://github.com/carlosmiranda] reviewed the code and I